-Daniel A. Kracov is Co-Chair of the Life Sciences and Healthcare Regulation Practice at Arnold & Porter, which was recently named the top Healthcare practice in the country by Law360.
+Daniel A. Kracov is Co-Chair of the Life Sciences and Healthcare Regulation Practice at Arnold & Porter, based in Washington, D.C.
 For decades, he has been one of the foremost Food and Drug Administration lawyers in the U.S., and his expertise in critical regulatory and compliance matters has been widely recognised by Chambers, The Legal Times, Best Lawyers in America, and other publications.
-A particular focus of his practice is assisting pharmaceutical, biotechnology, medical device and diagnostic companies, including emerging companies, trade associations, and large manufacturers, negotiate challenges relating to development, approval, and marketing, and related enforcement.
+In 2020, he was named the Pharmaceutical Regulatory Attorney of the Year by LMG Life Sciences.
+A particular focus of his practice is assisting pharmaceutical, biotechnology, medical device and diagnostic companies, including emerging companies, trade associations, and large manufacturers, negotiate challenges relating to development, approval, and marketing, and related investigations and enforcement.
 He also has extensive experience assisting clients in diligence in transactions, internal investigations, and implementation of compliance programmes.

 Arnold & Porter 601 Massachusetts Avenue, N.W.
 Washington, D.C.
-20001 USA +1 202 942 5120 Tel: Email:
+20001 USA Tel:+1 202 942 5120Email:Daniel.Kracov@arnoldporter.comURL:www.arnoldporter.com